fishie/ccdiff/README.md

+# README

+## Installation

+You will need to install git lfs before cloning this repository, see [github.com/git-lfs/git-lfs/wiki/Installation](https://github.com/git-lfs/git-lfs/wiki/Installation) for instructions.

+## License

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+Check out the LICENSE file or [http://mozilla.org/MPL/2.0/](http://mozilla.org/MPL/2.0/) for a full copy of the MPL.

-Copyright (C) 2016 Rishie Sharma
+Copyright © 2018 Rishie Sharma

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.